STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

 ##### Load Packages

-Note: In this homework, I installed another library called gridExtra.
+**Note:** In this homework, I installed another library called gridExtra.
-To dowload this library, you will need to run install.packages("gridExtra") in the console.
+To dowload this, you will need to run install.packages("gridExtra") in the console.

 ``` r
 suppressPackageStartupMessages(library(tidyverse))